 Our innovative DTR addresses one of the key challenges in the expanding floating wind industry, that of safe and efficient hook-up and tow-to-port for maintenance of floating offshore wind turbines (FOWTs)

-By taking a ‘system’ approach the DTR enables safe and controlled connection (hook-up) disconnection and re-connection of the FOWT.
+Taking a ‘system’ approach the DTR enables safe and controlled connection, disconnection and re-connection of the FOWT.
 This ‘plug and play’ philosophy reduces the Levelised Cost of Energy (LCOE) together with risks to people, equipment and the environment.

-- No laying down of mooring lines, connectors or power cables on the seabed.
+- No laying down of mooring lines, connectors or power cables on the seabed (suspended from DTR).

-- Potential for quick disconnect (less than one hour)
+- Potential for quick / emergency disconnect of entire system remotely.

 The benefits of the DTR are particularly important in deep water due to the very long mooring lines and power cables sections, which have significant overage length to be handled and present a high handling cost.

 The DTR may be designed for use with many of the current FOWT configurations and most existing mooring components allowing significant LCOE reductions across the industry.